sai-akhil/Metallic/README.md

 Metalearning for Tackling the Class Imbalance Problem Dataset folder contains dataset files.
 Creating_metafeatures folder contains all the files related to the creation of metafeatures and one single file is created in metafeature folder as output file.To start excution start with main.py.
+Recommendation folder contains all the files required to run the recommendation system and to start recommendation system user need to give the name of file on which he needs to test, the select the metrics and base classifier.